 - Risk.
 Before applying for finance, make sure that your business can fill the order.
 If you can't meet the obligation, you might have difficulty being approved for a loan in the future.

-Common questions about financing purchase orders
+FAQs about financing purchase orders

 Who will lend money against a purchase order?